Emlembow/Emlembow/README.md

 I lead product teams for work and build things for fun.

 I'm drawn to messy, high-stakes problems: AI agents, crypto infrastructure, public-sector systems, and consumer products.
-This is my personal GitHub—where I turn ideas into working software, publish reusable tools, and occasionally follow a weird project farther than I probably should.
+This is my personal GitHub—where I mostly build the things I need, and occasionally follow a weird project farther than I probably should.

 Professionally, I've built tax-compliance infrastructure for major crypto brokers, agentic operations, institutional digital-asset platforms, and public-sector software.